Deirror/DCL/README.md

 I provided a library which can be linked statically.

-Steps
+Steps(My way of doing this kind of stuff)
 -
-//My way of doing this kind of stuff

 1. Create a folder (can be "Dependencies")